astrophena/tsid/README.md

   <h1>tsid</h1>
 </div>

-`tsid` is a Caddy middleware that identifies Tailscale users.
+`tsid` is a Caddy middleware that allows requests only from the Tailscale network and sets placeholders based on the Tailscale node information.

 ## License